-On November 8th, two organisations Podium.Me and News-Decoder, held an event in London South Bank University’s newsroom, in celebration for the launch of Season 2 of their podcast ‘The Kids Are Alright’.
+November 8, 2019 a call for youth podcasters was launched after an event took place at London South Bank University’s newsroom.
+Two organisations Podium.Me and News-Decoder held the event in celebration of the launch of Season 2 of their joint podcast ‘The Kids Are Alright’.

 Podium.me is a platform encouraging young people to get out of their comfort zone, ask questions about the world they live in and engage with the media in a way that is accessible for someone aged 15-25.

 In 2018, they partnered up with News-Decoder, an educational news service for young people, teaching them journalistic skills for them to become better Global Citizens and appreciate different perspectives.